-William McDermott - "Plain Dealer" Drama Critic
+William McDermott - Renowned Drama Critic

 10311 Lake Shore Boulevard

-William McDermott, the “Plain Dealer” drama critic, came to the office at such odd times that some of his associates, who had been at the paper for years, had never seen him.
+William McDermott was the dean of drama critics for nearly forty years.
+As the Plain Dealer drama critic, came to the office at such odd times that some of his associates, who had been at the paper for years, had never seen him.
 In the flesh, McDermott could be identified as a short, stocky fellow with an innocent round face under a black hat.
 He would have a cigar in his mouth, be dressed in a dark color suit, and most likely would be in no hurry.
 He was a self-effacing fellow with more humility than many lesser men.

-He would arrive at the “Plain Dealer” late on theater opening nights, retire to his cubby-hole office, and write the reviews that made him famous in dramatic circles throughout the country.
+He would arrive at the Plain Dealer late on theater opening nights, retire to his cubby-hole office, and write the reviews that made him famous in dramatic circles throughout the country.